Pond Filters 101: A Step-by-Step Guide to Making the Right Choice for Australian Conditions

 Start by measuring the dimensions of your pond, including the depth and surface area.
 This information will help you calculate the total water volume.
 Next, evaluate the number and size of fish in your pond.
 If you plan to add more fish in the future, take that into account as well.

 Additionally, assess the water clarity.
-If your pond frequently experiences green water or excessive debris, you may need to prioritise mechanical or UVC filtration.
+If your pond frequently experiences green water or excessive debris, you may need to prioritize mechanical or UVC filtration or for best practice a combination of both..

 Step 3: Evaluating the filter's quality and durability